hemantksingh/messup-learn/Infrastructure/Kubernetes.md

 Ingress is a Kubernetes API object that manages the routing of external traffic to the services that are running in a cluster.
 Just like you would with a service object, you define the characteristics of an ingress object in a manifest.
 Once it's been submitted to the API Server, you'd expect Kubernetes to create the object and then start to act on what's defined using a controller, which moves the actual state towards the desired state.
 However, Kubernetes doesn't have its own controller that acts on ingress objects and this is by design.
 Instead, it relies on a cluster administrator to deploy a third-party ingress controller to the cluster.
 Ingress controllers need to implement the Kubernetes controller pattern, but they also need to route external traffic to cluster workloads.
 Essentially, this is a reverse proxy of which there are aplenty.

 [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) is responsible for fulfilling the ingress with layer 7 traffic routing.
-It runs in a loop to get all the ingress resources running in a cluster and can dynamically configure a corresponding L7 proxy. e.g. nginx controller (maintained by Kubernetes project, written in Go) that generates the `nginx.conf` file based on the ingress resources.
+It runs in a loop to get all the ingress resources running in a cluster and can dynamically configure a corresponding L7 proxy. e.g. nginx controller (maintained by Kubernetes project, written in Go) generates the `nginx.conf` file based on the ingress resources.
 The ingress controller runs inside the cluster.

+## Custom Resource Definitions

+The Ingress API depends on annotations to configure ingress to your services.
+You may want a more intuitive way to configure your ingress rules.
+Ingress controller like Contour uses a CRD (an extension of the Kubernetes API that is not necessarily available in a default Kubernetes installation) called HTTpProxy to define your ingress rules.

+Before you can start to use your custom CRD you need to register the CRD witht the kubernetes api server.

 ## Cert manager